FE & PE Exam Prep

 Active recall

 Test yourself instead of rereading.
 Close your notes and try to solve a problem from memory.
 If you cannot, that tells you what to review.
 Rereading feels productive but creates a false sense of familiarity.
 Struggling to recall information is what builds durable memory.
+That is exactly what practice mode does — every question forces active recall with immediate feedback.

 Practice under exam conditions